TanStack/router/docs/framework/react/guide/code-splitting.md

 }
 ```

-The `RouteApi` class is useful for accessing other type-safe APIs:
+The `getRouteApi` function is useful for accessing other type-safe APIs:

 - `useLoaderData`
+- `useLoaderDeps`
 - `useMatch`
 - `useParams`
 - `useRouteContext`